-Does polyamory have social value?
+Does polyamory have social and emotional value?

-Posted Dec 22, 2010
+Posted Dec 22, 2010 | Reviewed by Abigail Fagan

 At the start of the sexual revolution in the 1960s, many people thought that creating honest nonmonogamous relationships would be easy.
 Instead, half a century of false starts and painful discoveries has taught us that polyamory exacts a price.

-These opposing forces must be reconciled before we are truly free to love and therein lies one of the biggest gifts polyamory has to offer.
+These opposing forces must be reconciled before we are truly free to love, and therein lies one of the biggest gifts polyamory has to offer.
 Polyamory places people in the center of the cyclone, with an abundance of opportunities to confront these opposing forces and to learn from their mistakes along the way.
 Learning theorists have found that the more mistakes you make, the faster you learn.
 In polyamory, it's possible to get the benefit of several lifetimes worth of mistakes in a relatively short time because you are engaging in more than one intimate relationship at a time.

 Polyamorous relationships offer many means of accelerating personal growth.
 All intimate relationships at their best are a path to higher consciousness and greater self-knowledge, largely because of the valuable feedback—or mirroring effect—one receives from a beloved.
 Having more than one partner at a time not only increases the available quantity of feedback but also makes it harder to blame your partner for the problems you might be creating in the relationship.

 Bill is an attractive man in his late forties who has never been married.
 Over the years, he'd had a series of monogamous relationships, each lasting about four years.
 "I'm not sure why none of these relationships lasted," he told me.
 "I always assumed it just wasn't a match and moved on to the next woman, but I'm getting older, and I really want to settle down."
 Bill decided he wanted to try polyamory and took my advice to start by dating women who weren't seeking a monogamous commitment.
 Soon he was dating three different women and was thrilled when it turned out that two of them knew and liked each other.

 Because multiple-partner relationships are inherently more complex and demanding than monogamous ones and because they challenge the norms of our culture, they offer other valuable learning opportunities.
 Lessons about loving yourself, about tolerance for diversity, about speaking from the heart and communicating clearly, and about learning to trust an internal sense of rightness and to think for yourself rather than blindly relying on outside opinion are only a sampling of the lessons.
-These qualities are earmarks of an emotionally and spiritually mature person--the kind of person who makes a good parent and who can contribute to his or her community.
+These qualities are earmarks of an emotionally and spiritually mature person—the kind of person who makes a good parent and who can contribute to his or her community.